ahoffer/osgi/06-factorizer-api/README.md

  * Build the `api` module to create a bundle
  * Install the bundle in Karaf
  * Use the `headers` command to verify the bundle exports the `api` package

  ### What's was the point of that?
  What's was the point of that?
 The module named `api` defines a Java interface.
 The interface performs no work, so why?.
 The interface will be used as an OSGi service.
+That's why.

  ### Why is the module named `api`?
  In the  most general case, we can think of a Java interface or OSGI service as an **API**